 What You Can Expect From Me

 I am excited about the topic of the class, and I love it when others get excited about this material too, so I will always be happy to answer your questions.
-I am using an online learning environment for this course, and as such, office hours are also online.
+I am using an online learning environment for this course, and as such, I will answer all questions via email.
 Please feel free to contact me with questions and I will respond to you within 24 hours in most cases (weekends and holidays being exceptions).
 If I am going to be out of touch for a while, I will let you know ahead of time.